 Kidnapping in the second degree occurs if the defendant released the person kidnapped in a safe place and the person was not sexually assaulted or seriously injured.
 Second Degree Kidnapping in North Carolina punished as a Class E felony.

 In North Carolina, felonious restraint is punished as a Class F felony.
-It is less serious than kidnapping, and is often times what people are actually referring to when they use the word “kidnapping”.
+It is less serious than kidnapping, and felonious restraint (and sometimes false imprisonment) are often times what people are actually referring to when they use the word “kidnapping”.

 Felonious restraint in North Carolina occurs when:

 - A person unlawfully restrains another person without that person’s consent (or without the consent of a parent if the person is a child under age 16) AND

 - Transports that person by motor vehicle or other conveyance from the place of the initial restraint.

 Abduction of Children

 This is a separate offense from kidnapping in North Carolina.
 Abduction of children is punished as a Class F felony.
 It occurs when any person who, without legal justification or defense, abducts or induces a child who is at least four years younger than the defendant to leave any person, agency, or institution lawfully entitled to the child’s custody, placement, or care.

 To read about a similar topic, human trafficking, click here.